Academics

 • Earth Science

-This year, we’ll be diving into the study of earth science.
 Science consists of a way of thinking and investigating, as well as a growing body of knowledge about the natural world.
 This course provides an engaging discovery experience as students explore the universe, bodies of water, weather, and geology.
 Students will be encouraged to consider all of this content in terms of the value beyond the classroom.
+Students will also explore Animation as a way to demonstrate mastery in this course and others.

 7th Grade Curriculum